Samikannu: Early life

 He started acting in plays from the age of 8.
 He made his film Pudhu Yugam debut in 1954.
+He also played the lead role of Gunasekaran in the play 'Parasakthi', before it was made into a movie in 1952, starring Sivaji Ganesan as Gunasekaran.

 Career

-The role of Saritha's father in the film Vandichakkaram with Sivakumar has paved the way for tears.
+He played the emotional role of Saritha's father in the film Vandichakkaram with Sivakumar.
 His last film he acted in was Vaikarai Pookkal.
 The film released in 1996.

 Family

 He has two sons and two daughters.

 Death

 He died in Chennai on Saturday 3 June 2017 at the age of 95 due to ill health.

 Filmography

 This is a partial filmography.
 You can expand it.